Here are some strategies to be used with respect to cyber bullying:

 - Make students lead anti-bullying strategies: if such Anti-Bullying campaigns are lead by students themselves, they are likely to be more effective.
 They can share their views and opinions about what they think about the issue and even talk to their parents about the matter

 - Involve police community support officers: through this aspect, students and the school community can learn the legal dimensions about bullying in a better man.
-It is also important when students may be in possession of some indecent images or videos of others which is where such discussions would come in handy
+It is also important when students may be in possession of some indecent images or videos of others which are where such discussions would come in handy

 - Teaching children empathy: people need to understand that through their tablets and phones, they cannot bully others and hide themselves.
 The cyber world too is part of the real world and should not be considered as different from each other.
 Everyone should be taught empathetic skills so that anyone engaging in cyber bullying would be able to understand what the victim would be feeling